 I’d like to see a culture develop which supports people seeking psychological help as necessary and normative.”

 The study of psychotherapy is of interest to a broad range of people in the community.

 “It’s relevant to all clinicians working in areas of health, coping and mental health, who assist people that have experienced trauma (which is a substantial proportion of the population).”

 “Health disciplines for whom study of trauma-informed psychotherapy would be extremely useful include psychologists, psychiatrists, general practitioners, social workers, mental health nurses, counsellors and other clinicians practicing in situations where trauma can be important to tend to, such as speech pathologists, occupational therapists and dentists.”

 The University of Sydney Faculty of Medicine and Health has just re-launched its Psychotherapy Program that trains people in the Conversational Model, which is underpinned by trauma theory.

-“The name change to the Master of Medicine/Science in Medicine (Trauma-Informed Psychotherapy) makes this emphasis on trauma more explicit.”
+“The name change to the Master of Medicine or Master of Science in Medicine (Trauma-Informed Psychotherapy) makes this emphasis on trauma more explicit.”